fluxo-js/fluxo/README.md

 ```

 ##Collection children delegations

-When you are manipulating collections you usually will manipulate the children
+When you are manipulating collections, you usually will manipulate the children
-stores, you can do this accessing the store directly on the `stores` property, but
+stores and you can do this accessing the store directly on the `stores` property, but
 it breaks the [law of demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), so, to
 avoid this you can use the children delegations.

-Children delegations allows you to invoke methods on your children stores through the
+Children delegations, allows you to invoke methods on your children stores through the
 collection.
-To delegate you need declare on the `childrenDelegate` class property an
+To delegate, you need to declare on the `childrenDelegate` class property an
 array with the name of methods that you want proxy, like this:

 ```js